Bank Marketing Sucks

 Even those who banked at a failing bank knew it was federally insured.
 When marketing brands for importance banks needed to consider the highest emotional intensity in the category: Anger.

 3. Definition.
 The positioning must be distinctive.
 It must set the brand marketing apart from the competitive set.

 How banks rate: Two out of 10.
 This depends on the individual bank brand, of course.
 But very few of them are emotionally different than their competitors.
 Most brands follow the market leader.

 Bank of America, both in terms of messaging, brand face (reflection of the target audience) and even in color palette leads the industry.
 Ever notice that the color palette of most banks is dominated by blue?
 How is that for effective skill at marketing brands?

 But wait.
 There’s more bad marketing of brands

 4. Density: The positioning must be single-minded.
 It must have clarity, simplicity and must illuminate the target’s main precept.

-How marketing brands by banks rate: 2.
+How marketing brands by banks rate: Two out of 10.
 The banking industry does not deal in precepts (belief systems that drive behavior).
 Because, there is very little emotional or strategic play in its messaging that suggest it understands why target audiences choose.